MagnusBordewich/ObjectTracking/README.md

 <h2>1.
 Getting an image</h2>

-<p>Once you have those elements installed you can obtain an openCV image object with the python program <I>1-capture_image.py</I>.
+<p>Once you have those elements installed you can obtain an openCV image object with the python program <a href="https://github.com/MagnusBordewich/ObjectTracking/blob/master/RaspberryPi/1-capture_image.py">1-capture_image.py</a>.
 Open it in IDLE, and select Run>Run Module from the menu bar.
 You should see an image from the camera appear on screen.
 The press a key to see a transformed image.</p>
 <p> Once you have that working try the following:</p>
 <ul>
 <li>Reorienting the image if it is upside down: find the function cv2.flip(image,-1).
 The number in the brackets controls what sort of flip is done.
 Try changing it to 0 or 1, to get a correct orientation for your image, then try other numbers to see the effect.</li>